metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_alertmanager_config_v1alpha1_manifest.md

 - `send_resolved` (Boolean) Whether or not to notify about resolved alerts.
 - `sound` (String) The name of one of the sounds supported by device clients to override the user's default sound choice
 - `title` (String) Notification title.
 - `token` (Attributes) The secret's key that contains the registered application's API token, see https://pushover.net/apps.
-The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--token))
+The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator.
+Either 'token' or 'tokenFile' is required. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--token))
+- `token_file` (String) The token file that contains the registered application's API token, see https://pushover.net/apps.
+Either 'token' or 'tokenFile' is required.
+It requires Alertmanager >= v0.26.0.
 - `url` (String) A supplementary URL shown alongside the message.
 - `url_title` (String) A title for supplementary URL, otherwise just the URL is shown
 - `user_key` (Attributes) The secret's key that contains the recipient user's user key.
-The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--user_key))
+The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator.
+Either 'userKey' or 'userKeyFile' is required. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--user_key))
+- `user_key_file` (String) The user key file that contains the recipient user's user key.
+Either 'userKey' or 'userKeyFile' is required.
+It requires Alertmanager >= v0.26.0.

 <a id="nestedatt--spec--receivers--pushover_configs--http_config"></a>
-### Nested Schema for `spec.receivers.pushover_configs.user_key`
+### Nested Schema for `spec.receivers.pushover_configs.user_key_file`

 Optional:

 - `authorization` (Attributes) Authorization header configuration for the client.
-This is mutually exclusive with BasicAuth and is only available starting from Alertmanager v0.22+. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--user_key--authorization))
+This is mutually exclusive with BasicAuth and is only available starting from Alertmanager v0.22+. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--user_key_file--authorization))
 - `basic_auth` (Attributes) BasicAuth for the client.
 This is mutually exclusive with Authorization.
-If both are defined, BasicAuth takes precedence. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--user_key--basic_auth))
+If both are defined, BasicAuth takes precedence. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--user_key_file--basic_auth))
 - `bearer_token_secret` (Attributes) The secret's key that contains the bearer token to be used by the client for authentication.
-The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--user_key--bearer_token_secret))
+The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--user_key_file--bearer_token_secret))
 - `follow_redirects` (Boolean) FollowRedirects specifies whether the client should follow HTTP 3xx redirects.
-- `oauth2` (Attributes) OAuth2 client credentials used to fetch a token for the targets. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--user_key--oauth2))
+- `oauth2` (Attributes) OAuth2 client credentials used to fetch a token for the targets. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--user_key_file--oauth2))
 - `proxy_url` (String) Optional proxy URL.
-- `tls_config` (Attributes) TLS configuration for the client. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--user_key--tls_config))
+- `tls_config` (Attributes) TLS configuration for the client. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--user_key_file--tls_config))

-<a id="nestedatt--spec--receivers--pushover_configs--user_key--authorization"></a>
+<a id="nestedatt--spec--receivers--pushover_configs--user_key_file--authorization"></a>
-### Nested Schema for `spec.receivers.pushover_configs.user_key.authorization`
+### Nested Schema for `spec.receivers.pushover_configs.user_key_file.authorization`

 Optional:

-- `credentials` (Attributes) Selects a key of a Secret in the namespace that contains the credentials for authentication. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--user_key--authorization--credentials))
+- `credentials` (Attributes) Selects a key of a Secret in the namespace that contains the credentials for authentication. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--user_key_file--authorization--credentials))
 - `type` (String) Defines the authentication type.
 The value is case-insensitive.
 'Basic' is not a supported value.
 Default: 'Bearer'

-<a id="nestedatt--spec--receivers--pushover_configs--user_key--authorization--credentials"></a>
+<a id="nestedatt--spec--receivers--pushover_configs--user_key_file--authorization--credentials"></a>
-### Nested Schema for `spec.receivers.pushover_configs.user_key.authorization.type`
+### Nested Schema for `spec.receivers.pushover_configs.user_key_file.authorization.type`

 Required: